SnapServiceUpdateTemplate

 How to install the snap package on target machine

-Snap package is prepared on the host machine.
-The generated .snap file that is self-contained and includes all the necessary dependencies.
-This means that the snap package can be installed on target machine without needing to install any additional packages or dependencies.
+The snap package is prepared on the host machine.
+The generated .snap file is self-contained and includes all the necessary dependencies.
+This means that the snap package can be installed on the target machine without needing to install any additional packages or dependencies.

 sudo snap install mycmakeproject_0.1_amd64.snap --classic --dangerous